kayodeolaleye/multilang-identification/README.md

 ![Caption](architecture.png)

 Figure: Architecture for the approach.
-A pre-trained SentenceTransformer transforms the documents and to train a single linear classifier.
+A pre-trained SentenceTransformer transforms the documents and the embeddings are used to train a single linear classifier.

 Python version: Python 3.10.8